maziac/dezogif/documentation/Design.md

 # TODO

-# Update
-ZXNext description on DeZog.

-## Remove
-'No response received from remote ...' in DeZog if Core > 03.01.10 with uart nmi is implemented.

 ## Stack corruption

 Check that there is no stack corruption for NMI.
 Also, dass ich nicht zusätzlich etwas auf dem stack ablege.

+## Remove
+'No response received from remote ...' in DeZog if Core > 03.01.10 with uart nmi is implemented.

 ## UART NMI